ReMIX - Responsible Mobility Innovation and Experimentation

 Strong cooperation

-In ReMIX, chairs at the Technical University of Munich work together with acatech - the German Academy of Science and Engineering.
+In ReMIX, chairs of the Technical University of Munich work together with acatech – National Academy of Science and Engineering.

 Science